-- put a plan into action
+- how to put a retirement plan into action and start saving

 Remember, you need to plan for your retirement otherwise it will never happen.
 No one is going to do it for you.